 The aftermath of Brexit will take years to disperse.
 And even if it makes it more difficult and pressing for foreigners to gain citizenship or be allowed to stay in the UK, it won’t stop them from coming.
 And someone has to translate their documents, right?

 With the UK leaving the EU, English will no longer be the most prevalent language in the union.
 Which makes sense.
 No country in the EU has English as their primary language, and with the UK out of the picture in regards to having a presence in the union, why would it remain the dominant language?
 I say this to ask, how will this affect the use of English in Europe?
 Will the fall through of Brexit eventually weaken English’s stance in Europe entirely?

 It’s an interesting subject, especially in view of how prominent English is in the world.
 One can speculate that this could be the beginning of another language taking the place of English as the international language.
 But in regards to its status in the EU, currently, French is an option to be the language to take its place once it’s gone.

 A Decrease in Business for UK Translation Companies?

 In the business of Translation, native resources are an essential part of good quality service.
-Having said that, once natives of other languages are no longer available to UK Translation companies, due to permissions, paperwork requirements and other rules and regulations—will customers and clients look elsewhere for the same services?
+Having said that, what will happen to natives of other languages are no longer available to UK Translation companies, due to permissions, paperwork requirements and other similar to that?
+Will customers and clients look elsewhere for the same services?
 And if so, where?
 And to who?

 Either way, there’s no doubt that this falling out will definitely cause a shift in business for LSPs.
-Without native speakers of the languages they provide services for, will they eventually be forced to cut down or adjust the services they offer?
+Without native speakers of the languages they provide services for, will they eventually need to cut down or adjust the services they offer?

 They’ll definitely be pushed to adjust their game plan and come up with ways to make up for whatever losses they may suffer in the near future due to Brexit.